ncss-tech/vitrusa/README.md

 Experimental Shiny Apps
 -----------------------
-Region 11 Soil Moisture Processing App http://hammerly.shinyapps.io/r11_smp_app/.
+Region 11 Soil Moisture Processing App http://usda.shinyapps.io/r11_smp_app/.

 An app for processing soil moisture monitoring data for upload to NASIS.
 The app can be found in the r11_smp_app folder.

-Region 11 Soil Moisture Analysis App (no URL)
+Region 11 Soil Moisture Analysis App http://usda.shinyapps.io/r11_sma_app/.

 An app for analyzing soil moisture monitoring data from NASIS.
 The app can be found in the r11_sma_app folder.